Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 For this specific implementation, FFT_SIZE is 128, and the TAP_NUM is 32.
 The input is provided in 96-sample frames, where the sum of the input frame size and the filter size equals the FFT length.

-To obtain the coefficients for the time domain and filter domain for this implementation, we use the MATLAB script called test_tap32_fft128.m.
+To obtain the coefficients for the time domain and filter domain for this implementation, we use a MATLAB script called test_tap32_fft128.m.

 ## The Design